lifsys/dbsys/README.md

 If you encounter any problems or have any questions, please [open an issue](https://github.com/lifsys/dbsys/issues) on our GitHub repository.

 ## Changelog

+### 0.1.8
+- Prepared for PyPI update
+- Updated documentation
+- Added support for Python 3.12

 ### 0.1.7
 - Minor code improvements and documentation updates